bin123apple/AutoCoder/README.md

 ```

 **NOTE**:
-* This demo is NOT totally finished yet, there are still some bugs.
-One know bug is that the docker container will not be removed if use `ctrl + c` to kill the process.
-I will fix it soon.
-For now, you can
-click `Clear` bottom to remove the docker container for now.

 * Currently the model will only start the code interpreter if you ask it to **verify** its code.
 I am still finetuning it on a instructed dataset, which will give it the ability to enable the code interpreter upon a user request to **run** code.
 I will update the model when it is finished.